Travel and Visa

 Travel

 The closest airports are in EuroAirport Basel, Mulhouse Freiburg (ca. 1hr bus ride) and Frankfurt (ca. 2 hours intercity train connection).
 For parts of Europe, travelling by train might be most convenient.
+The final station is Freiburg im Breisgau.

 Getting to Freiburg from Frankfurt

 Freiburg is well connected by long-distance train.
-The journey takes roughly 2 to 3hours, depending on whether you get a direct train or need to change.
+The journey takes roughly 2 to 3 hours, depending on whether you get a direct train or need to change.
 There are multiple daily services.
+Below you’ll find step‑by‑step instructions, suggested routes, and tips.

 • Frankfurt Airport has a long-distance train station (Fernbahnhof) as well as a regional train station (Regionalbahnhof).
 NOTE: they are located at different areas of the airport, so don’t confuse the stations!